WARMAhh/Metal-3D/README.md

-This repository provides some modified versions of the Metal 3D CNN prediction project, which mainly works by the Google Colab website.
+This repository provides some modified versions of the Metal 3D CNN prediction project, which mainly works using Google Colab as a Deep Learning platform.